 The example above taken from sealed packaging with a December 1961 packing date clearly exhibits the characteristics of the cold-stamping process.
 At this point, only 32,500 Milpar bayonets had been delivered, indicating that Milpar likely used this process from the outset of their bayonet production.

-Late-production Milpar blades appear surface-ground, more like those of other contractors.
-The lines making up the blade’s profile are sharp and the point more radiused.
+Milpar surface ground blades look more like those of other contractors.
+The surface grinding striations are visible and the taper to the point is more rounded.
+The late Milpar blades pictured below include a M5A1 bayonet taken from sealed packaging dated October 1968 and a M7 bayonet.
 Vertical striations from surface-grinding are visible to varying degrees, depending on how aggressively the grinding was done.
-(Felix Mirando of Imperial Knife Co. indicated that with their bayonets, “we put it in the grinding machine and grind it down to a cutting edge in one pass through the machine.”[89]) The Milpar blade spine is also rounded and the runout sloped.
-These characteristics are observed together, suggesting that they were implemented concurrently, as would have been the case with a broad overhaul of the production process.
-Figure 7 illustrates two late Milpar blades alongside a Bauer M7 blade.
+(Felix Mirando of Imperial Knife Co. indicated that with their bayonets, “we put it in the grinding machine and grind it down to a cutting edge in one pass through the machine.”[89]) Figure 7 illustrates two late Milpar blades alongside a Bauer M7 blade.

 Figure 7: Image showing Milpar conventional surface-ground Milpar blades and Bauer M7 surface-ground blade.

 In 1968, government specifications still called for the 90-degree runout.
-Government inspectors would have been appreciative of Whittaker’s intervention and inclined to work with Whittaker engineers in order to finally eliminate the quality issues and get the plant back in production.
+The October 1968-dated example pictured above substantiates that the curved (or sloped) runout was allowed on U.S. government production.
+Government inspectors would have been appreciative of Whittaker’s intervention and inclined to work with Whittaker engineers to find ways to eliminate the huge backlogs.
 This probably explains the Government’s apparent willingness to accept a non-standard blade runout.
 While we do not have documentation of a variance allowing Milpar to use a sloped blade runout, precedent existed for government acceptance of a curved runout when a previous manufacturer (J & D Tool Co.) experienced challenges producing acceptable blades.[90]

-In 1966–67, M7 bayonet deliveries would have been a top priority due to the need to equip U.S. forces with the M16 rifle.
-This prioritization is reflected in the observations of fewer Milpar M7 bayonets exhibiting the later, surface-ground blade characteristics; while M5A1 and M6 bayonets exhibiting these characteristics are more frequently encountered.
+In 1966–68, M7 bayonets would have been a top priority, due to the need to equip U.S. forces with the M16 rifle.
+Prioritization is reflected in the observations of fewer Milpar M7 and M6 bayonets exhibiting the later, conventional blade characteristics, while M5A1 bayonets exhibiting these characteristics are frequently encountered.

 Blade Edge